 Using their unique blend of narrative, music, song and physical action, Regional Voice Theatre’s new play is an explosive and uncompromising account of violence and vitality in the human spirit, a celebration of the raw passions that have shaped our past, and continue to shape our present.

-We would like to thank Neil Reading from the Arena, Arts Council England, Artsfest, Creative Black Country, the actors and the Arena Collaborative Theatremakers for their creative and professional support.
+We would like to thank The Arena Theatre, Arts Council England, Artsfest, Creative Black Country, the actors and the Arena Collaborative Theatremakers for their creative and professional support.
 We would also like to thank the Dance Workshop studios for their support during earlier workshops, and for granting us free space to bring our ideas together.

 We will be casting this production by audition in October 2017.
-Full details and an official call-out to theatre professionals and actors will be posted soon.
+Full details and an official call-out will be posted soon.
 Please note that you do not have to be from the Midlands to appear in this production.
 However you will need to be able to perform an authentic Black Country accent.
 It is also important to note that Regional Voice practice blind casting.

 Our call-out platforms are IdeasTap, The Stage, Midpoint and Spotlight.